 First of all, check out our impact driver vs drill article if you want an overview of the difference between these two tools.
 We don’t want to rehash that here.
 Instead, we want to go over how exactly an impact driver works internally to generate its impressive torque.

-An impact driver senses when you need additional torque and creates rotational impact force with a spring, hammer, and anvil.
-As the motor turns the shaft, the spring compresses and then releases forcefully, driving the hammer rotationally against the anvil.
-This action happens rapidly.
+As the motor turns the shaft, the spring compresses and then releases.
+This forcefully drives the hammer down until it drops into place where it can strike rotationally against the anvil.
+This action happens very rapidly.
 In fact, most impact drivers hit more than 50 times every second.
-This creates much more force than a drill can typically muster at a similar size tool.
+This creates much more force than a drill can typically muster in a similarly sized tool.

 Pushing vs Rapid Punching

 Here’s another way to think about it: Using a drill is like setting your hands against an object and pushing.
-Using an impact driver is like punching it rapidly (think IP Man).
-The same muscles create both forces, but the rapid punches deliver much greater force overall.
+Using an impact driver is like punching it rapidly.
+Think of it like the rapid punching of legendary king fu master IP Man… except less messy.
+You use the same muscles to create both forces, but the rapid punches deliver much greater force overall.
 A punch also only impacts the surface for a brief moment while you can engage a push much longer.

 On the other hand, that violence works perfectly for driving screws.
-An impact driver also tends to do this much more quickly than a drill.
+An impact driver also tends to drive higher torque fasteners much more quickly than a drill.
 The speed of the hammer/anvil impact combined with the additional force gives you the ability to drive longer and larger diameter screws or fasteners than you can expect a drill to handle.

 Impact Drivers are Smaller in Size